Atlas (robot): Development

 On May 10, 2018, Boston Dynamics released an update video of the Atlas robot to YouTube.
 In this video, Atlas was shown running across the grass on uneven terrain as well as jumping over a log lying on the grass.

 On October 12, 2018, Boston Dynamics released an update video of the Atlas robot to YouTube.
 In this video, Atlas was shown running around while jumping over boxes.

 On September 24, 2019, Boston Dynamics released another update video of the Atlas robot to YouTube.
 In this video, Atlas was shown performing something akin to a floor routine in gymnastics.
 The robot demonstrates the ability to perform a handstand, somersaults, and rotations all in fluid succession.
 Boston Dynamics claims the robot was trained using "new techniques that streamline the development process".

 On December 29, 2020, Boston Dynamics released a music video featuring two Atlas robots, a Spot robot, and a Handle robot performing a dance routine to the song "Do You Love Me".

 On August 17, 2021, Boston Dynamics released a video of two Atlas robots running a parkour course with jumps, balance beams, and vaults.
-In another video released the same day, it is mentioned that Atlas is 5 feet tall (1.5m) and weighs 190 pounds (85kg).
+In another video released the same day, it is mentioned that Atlas is 5 feet tall (1.5m) and weighs 190 pounds (85 kg).
 Atlas is battery-powered and hydraulically actuated with 20 degrees of freedom.
 It has RGB cameras and depth sensors which provide input to its control system.
 All the computation required for control perception and estimation happen in three onboard computers.

 On April 16, 2024, Boston Dynamics announced the retirement of Atlas on their YouTube channel.
 A new, fully electric version of Atlas was subsequently announced on April 17, 2024 through a YouTube video, featuring a comprehensive remodel and expanded range of motion.